Chapter 4: 3-betting and 4-betting

 A stronger strategy for beginners is to use a 3-bet or fold strategy from the small blind.
-Unless you have a very good reason to flat call (for example you have a very passive player in the big blind and your holding is a pocket pair that has great implied odds when you hit your set) then you should be either folding your hand or 3-betting.
+Unless you have a very good reason to flat call (if, for example, you have a very passive player in the big blind and you have a pocket pair that has great implied odds when you hit your set), then you should be either folding your hand or 3-betting.

-In general, when faced by a steal attempt from the button, you can at least raise the top 15% of your hands.
-If you are against a player that is folding too much to 3-bets, is folding too much to cbets in 3-bet hands, or is opening too wide on the button, you can tailor your 3-betting range to be wider to exploit the mistakes in their game.
+In general, when faced with a steal attempt from the button, you can at least raise the top 15% of your hands.
+If you are against a player who is folding too much to 3-bets, folding too much to cbets in 3-bet hands, or opening too wide on the button, you can widen your 3-betting range in order to exploit the mistakes in their game.

 What do you do if you are facing a 3-bet?

-If you have raised pre-flop and are facing a 3-bet, the first step is to look at their 3-bet percentage from the position they are in.
-Players may sometimes have a much high 3-betting range from the small blind than from middle position, for example.
+If you have raised preflop and are facing a 3-bet, the first step is to look at your opponent’s 3-bet percentage from the position they are in.
+For example, good players usually have a much higher 3-betting range from the small blind than from middle position.

-You can then use a program like Poker Stove or Equilab to input their percentage and get a good idea of what the hands they are 3-betting are.
+You can then use a program like Equilab to input their percentage and get a good idea of what hands they are 3-betting.
 For example, a player with a 4% 3-bet from the button may be only 3-betting 99+ and AQs+.

 What do you do in this case?
 With almost all your range, you fold.
 Why?
 Against someone who is 3-betting purely for value, you beat them by folding exploitatively.